pandas-dev/pandas/doc/source/enhancingperf.rst

 .. _enhancingperf.numba:

-Using numba
+Using Numba
 -----------

-A recent alternative to statically compiling Cython code, is to use a *dynamic jit-compiler*, ``numba``.
+A recent alternative to statically compiling Cython code, is to use a *dynamic jit-compiler*, Numba.

 Numba gives you the power to speed up your applications with high performance functions written directly in Python.
 With a few annotations, array-oriented and math-heavy Python code can be just-in-time compiled to native machine instructions, similar in performance to C, C++ and Fortran, without having to switch languages or Python interpreters.